( Overview of orthodontic problems )

 What is orthodontics?

 Orthodontics is the specialist area of dentistry concerned with improving the appearance, function and stability of teeth and jaws.
-An orthodontist is a dentist who has gone on to complete an additional 2-3 years of specialist university study in orthodontics.

 What causes orthodontic problems?